azizkhanp/interview-questions/README.md

 What is code coverage in sonar qube?
 Git branch Strategies?
 Do you have experience in configuration management tools like Ansible?
+Ansible playbook error checks
+  ansible-playbook your_playbook.yml --check: Dry run of playbook, what will happen when play executed ansible-playbook your_playbook.yml --syntax-check:  To check the syntax of playbook ansible-playbook your_playbook.yml --list-hosts: To check the on which hosts playbook will run ansible-playbook your_playbook.yml --list-tasks: To check what are tasks playbook will run

+if one task failed in the playbook, how to continue other tasks : ignore_errors: true , ignore_unreachable: true

+ansible-playbook on distinctive nodes with diff ports and usernames

+update the below details in the inventory file
+anisble_port:
+ansible_user:

+Diff b/w copy vs fetch in Ansible
+ Copy: copy files or directories from the control node to the managed nodes.
+ Fetch: fetch files or directories from the managed nodes to the control node.

+what is --include in ansible
+ to run more than 1 playbook we use --include option

+playbook vs Ad-hoc

+Quick and easy
+automate single task
+non-repetitive tasks

+multiple tasks
+Repetitive
+Resuable

 How to find drift detection
   1. terraform refresh  or  cronjob - terraform refresh